josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 When `<app-child>` requests the `FlowerService`, the injector begins its search at the `<#VIEW>` belonging to `<app-child>` \(`<#VIEW>` is included because it is injected from `@Component()`\) and ends with `<app-child>`.
 In this case, the `FlowerService` is resolved in the `providers` array with sunflower <code>&#x1F33B;</code> of the `<app-child>`.
-The injector doesn't have to look any further in the injector tree.
+The injector does not have to look any further in the injector tree.
 It stops as soon as it finds the `FlowerService` and never sees the red hibiscus <code>&#x1F33A;</code>.

 <a id="use-view-providers"></a>